 Should doctors be opting out of the NHS Pension scheme?
 Or is the scheme still providing the financial security it promises for doctors throughout their career and into retirement?
+Let’s delve into how much a doctor’s pension really is in the UK.

 For some time now NHS Pension contributions have not changed.
 However, since October 2022 in England and Wales and November 2022 in Northern Ireland the rates have changed with Scotland expected to follow but with different rates.
 This has changed how much a doctor’s pension is in the UK.
 The contributions are still based on salary bands and some Doctors will see their contribution increase whereas the highest earners will see their contribution reduce from 14.5% to 13.5%.
 Top band will reduce further to 12.5% in phase 2 at a date to be announced probably later in 2023 at the time of writing.
 The rates are also due to change in Scotland but currently remain at rates between 5.2% and 14.7%.